 At the end of the examination, all work must be handed in - remember to cross out any rough work.
-If you have used more than one answer book or loose sheets of paper ask for a tag to fasten them together the correct order.
+If you have used more than one answer book or loose sheets of paper please slot extra sheets within the original answer paper/booklet.